jpadd59/dcb-sound-manager/README.md

 # dcb-sound-manager
 A application used to switch engine sounds in Dream Car Builder.

+# note

+This installation will create a shortcut on your desktop and  program menu.

 # install

 Download the "DCB Sound Manager Installer.msi" and install the program in your DCB game folder.
 The default install location is shown in the installer.